Shopify (NYSE:SHOP) Price Target Cut to $40.00

-Shopify (NYSE:SHOP – Get Rating) (TSE:SHOP) had its price target decreased by research analysts at Deutsche Bank Aktiengesellschaft from $50.00 to $40.00 in a report issued on Thursday, The Fly reports.
-The brokerage presently has a “maintains” rating on the software maker’s stock.
-Deutsche Bank Aktiengesellschaft’s target price indicates a potential upside of 14.84% from the company’s current price.
+Shopify (NYSE:SHOP – Get Rating) (TSE:SHOP) had its target price dropped by analysts at Canaccord Genuity Group from $45.00 to $40.00 in a note issued to investors on Thursday, The Fly reports.
+Canaccord Genuity Group’s price target points to a potential upside of 14.84% from the stock’s previous close.

-Several other brokerages have also issued reports on SHOP.
-Credit Suisse Group decreased their price target on shares of Shopify from $41.00 to $34.00 and set a “neutral” rating on the stock in a report on Thursday.
-Wells Fargo & Company decreased their price target on shares of Shopify from $55.00 to $40.00 and set an “overweight” rating on the stock in a report on Monday, July 18th.
-TheStreet lowered shares of Shopify from a “c” rating to a “d+” rating in a report on Tuesday, May 24th.
-Citigroup decreased their price target on shares of Shopify from $43.20 to $37.00 in a report on Tuesday.
-Finally, Mizuho decreased their price target on shares of Shopify from $80.00 to $40.00 in a report on Friday, May 6th.
-Two investment analysts have rated the stock with a sell rating, fourteen have assigned a hold rating and seventeen have issued a buy rating to the company.
-According to data from MarketBeat.com, the company has an average rating of “Hold” and a consensus price target of $69.28.
+Several other brokerages have also recently weighed in on SHOP.
+Mizuho decreased their price target on shares of Shopify from $80.00 to $40.00 in a research note on Friday, May 6th.
+Royal Bank of Canada decreased their target price on shares of Shopify from $100.00 to $80.00 and set an “outperform” rating for the company in a research note on Friday, May 6th.
+Oppenheimer reissued an “outperform” rating and issued a $45.00 target price (down from $50.00) on shares of Shopify in a research note on Wednesday.
+Wedbush decreased their target price on shares of Shopify from $63.00 to $53.80 in a research note on Monday, May 9th.
+Finally, Loop Capital decreased their target price on shares of Shopify from $66.00 to $46.00 in a research note on Tuesday, May 3rd.
+Two equities research analysts have rated the stock with a sell rating, fourteen have given a hold rating and seventeen have assigned a buy rating to the company’s stock.
+According to MarketBeat.com, the company has a consensus rating of “Hold” and a consensus target price of $69.28.

 Shopify Price Performance